-The Board has delegated responsibility for decisions regarding proxy voting for securities held by the Fund to the Investment Adviser and the Sub-Adviser.
-The Investment Adviser and the Sub-Adviser will vote such proxies in accordance with its proxy voting policies and procedures.
-Copies of the Investment Adviser's and the Sub-Adviser's proxy policies and procedures are included as Appendix A to this SAI.
+The Board has delegated responsibility for decisions regarding proxy voting for securities held by the Fund to the Investment Adviser and the Sub-Advisers.
+The Investment Adviser and the Sub-Advisers will vote such proxies in accordance with its proxy voting policies and procedures.
+Copies of the Investment Adviser's and Sub-Advisers' proxy policies and procedures are included as Appendix A to this SAI.
 The Board will periodically review the Fund's proxy voting record.